Galapagos Packing List and Boutique

 We recommend you bring one that is waterproof.

-By the way, you’ll receive a reusable water bottle when you arrive on board Yacht La Pinta.
+Be aware that you’ll receive a courtesy reusable water bottle upon boarding Yacht La Pinta.

-Even though Yacht La Pinta features an onboard medical officer, available 24/7, please remember to pack any specific and essential prescription medication.
+Even though Yacht La Pinta features an onboard Medical Officer that's available 24/7, please remember to pack any specific and essential prescription medication you may need.

-This item keeps your valuables dry at all times as you hop on and off the dinghy, or panga, on your way to and from aquatic and land activities.)
+This item keeps your valuables dry at all times as you hop on and off the dinghy, or panga, on your way to and from visitor sites.

 Waterproof, see-through phone pouch

-This item is useful for taking photos underwater or aboard a panga, as it keeps your phone dry and protected, guaranteeing that you’ll be able to share your memories with friends, family, and followers.
-(P.S.
-Feel free to tag us on your social media!)
+This item is useful for taking photos underwater or aboard a dinghy, as it keeps your phone dry and protected.
+Using one means you’ll be able to share your memories with friends, family, and followers!
+P.S.
+Feel free to tag us on social media!

 Additional Recommended Items